justarecipe/justarecipe.github.io/_posts/2019-09-03-pumpkin-snickerdoodle-cookies-egg-free.md

 Heat oven to 325 degrees.
 Line a baking tray with parchment paper and set aside.

-In a large bowl and standing mixer, add the butter, white sugar and brown sugar.
+In a large bowl or standing mixer, add the butter, white sugar and brown sugar.
 Beat on medium speed until smooth.
 Add in the pumpkin puree and vanilla.
 Beat on medium speed until just combined.

 In a separate bowl, add the dry ingredients: flour, cream of tartar, salt, baking soda, cinnamon and pumpkin pie spice.
 Whisk to combine.

 Add the dry ingredients to the wet.
 Scrape down bowl as necessary.
 Mix until just combined.

 In a small bowl, combine sugar and pumpkin pie spice.
 Mix together.

 Use a small scoop to gather a bit of dough.
 Roll into a perfect ball and then form it into a tall cylinder.
 This shape helps the cookie to bake into a chewy and perfect texture.